Adrinavapau/Correction-Tool/README.md

 - `bins_dir` : Path to the directory containing the original bins.
 - `SMRT_out` : Path to the SMRT Link output directory.
-- `assembly_fasta` : Path to the assembled FASTA file (e.g., from Hifiasm-meta or Flymeta).
+- `assembly_fasta` : Path to the assembled FASTA file (e.g., from Hifiasm-meta or Flye-meta).

 ---